Anthrax

 Treatment should be given intravenously for ≥ 2 weeks or until the patient is clinically stable, whichever is longer.
 Once IV combination therapy is completed, therapy should be continued with a single oral antibiotic given for 60 days to prevent relapse resulting from ungerminated spores in the lungs.

-Appropriate antibiotics with bactericidal activity include
+Appropriate first-line antibiotics with bactericidal activity include:

 If meningitis is suspected, meropenem should be used with other antibiotics because it has good central nervous system penetration.
-If meropenem
+If meropenem is not available, imipenem/cilastatin is an equivalent alternative.

 Other medications

-Corticosteroids may be useful for meningitis and severe mediastinal edema but have not been evaluated adequately.
+Glucocorticoids may be useful for meningitis and severe mediastinal edema but have not been evaluated adequately.

 Drug resistance